open-resources/physics_bank/content/public/019.Magnetism/Electromagnetic Induction/OSUPv2p13_3/OSUPv2p13_3.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Copper and Wooden Rings
+        title: Copper and Wooden Rings
+      part1:
+        ans1:
-    params_part1_ans1_value: Both rings have the same induced electric fields; the copper ring has a much higher induced emf than the wooden ring.
+          value: Both rings have the same induced electric fields; the copper ring has a much higher induced emf than the wooden ring.
+        ans2:
-    params_part1_ans2_value: Both rings have the same induced electric fields; the wooden ring has a much higher induced emf than the copper ring.
+          value: Both rings have the same induced electric fields; the wooden ring has a much higher induced emf than the copper ring.
+        ans3:
-    params_part1_ans3_value: The copper ring has a much higher induced electric field and induced emf than the wooden ring.
+          value: The copper ring has a much higher induced electric field and induced emf than the wooden ring.
+        ans4:
-    params_part1_ans4_value: The wooden ring has a much higher induced electric field and induced emf than the copper ring.
+          value: The wooden ring has a much higher induced electric field and induced emf than the copper ring.
+        ans5:
-    params_part1_ans5_value: The copper ring and wooden ring have the same induced electric fields and induced emf.
+          value: The copper ring and wooden ring have the same induced electric fields and induced emf.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1